What Is Audio Latency?

 How To Fix Audio Interface Latency

-There can also be latency issues stemming from the software you use to record with and your peripherals such as speakers, headphones, and microphones.
+There can also be latency issues stemming from the software you use to record and your peripherals such as speakers, headphones, and microphones.
 Your software and peripherals need to be compatible with your computer, or they can contribute to latency issues.

 There are technical problems such as faulty cables, broken drivers, and incompatible software that can cause latency issues.
 Sometimes it is just the basic hardware of your computer that doesn’t give you many options to reduce latency.